- Home

 Fatigue

 It is normal to feel tired after surgery.
 Although it’s a good idea to stay active and do gentle exercise as recommended by your doctor, you may find that you tire easily and need to rest during the day.
 Take breaks if you feel tired, and follow your doctor’s advice about restrictions, such as avoiding heavy lifting.
-You might have to remind your family and friends that it may take several months to recover from surgery.
+You might have to remind your family and friends that it may take you several months to recover from surgery.

 Podcast: Managing Cancer Fatigue